stevesan/daggit/README.md

   }
 }
 ```
 Tada!
-Now the process of optimizing updates is pretty easy: Just find slow parts, see if a compound setter would be help (ie. you see that redundant updates are the bottleneck), and if so just add one and use it.
+Now the process of optimizing updates is pretty easy: Just find slow parts, see if a compound setter would be help (ie. you see that redundant updates are the bottleneck), and if so just generate one and call it.